nipy/nipy/doc/glossary.rst

       The GPL_ is the GNU general public license.
 It is one of the most commonly-used open-source sofware licenses.
 The distinctive
       feature of the GPL license is that it requires that any code derived from GPL code also uses a GPL license.
+It also requires that any code linked to GPL code use the same license.
 See also: http://en.wikipedia.org/wiki/GNU_General_Public_License

    ICA